 Overview of the Economy of Japan

 The Japanese fiscal year starts on April 1st through to March 31st of the following year.
-Japan has a nominal GDP of $4.41 trillion and PPP GDP of $4.83 trillion.
-The GDP per capita is $38,100.
-The consumption of the GDP estimated by 2015 was as follows: consumption by households 58.6%, fixed capital investments 21.7%, consumption by government 20.4%, inventories 0.3%, the export of goods and services 17.9%, and the import of goods and services 18.9%.
+Japan has a nominal GDP of $5.18 trillion according to the International Monetary Fund.
+The GDP per capita is $39,286.
 The largest industries are agriculture and fishing, manufacturing, and tourism among others.
 Japan's GDP per sector is as follows: services 71.4%, industry 27.5%, and agriculture 1.2%.
-About 16% of the population lives below the poverty line while the unemployment rate is 3.4%.
-The labor force in Japan consists of about 65.93 million people whose percentage by occupation is: 69.8% services, 26.2% industries, and 3.9% agriculture.
-Japan has revenue of $1.739 trillion against expenses of $2.149 trillion.
-The country's foreign reserves are estimated at $1.264 trillion.
+0.2% of the population of Japan lives under the poverty line of under $1.90 a day.
+The unemployment rate is 2.90%.

 Main Exports of Japan